pmandreoli/ansible-role-galaxycloud-docker/README.md

 galaxycloud_docker
 =========

-Run [Galaxy Docker](https://github.com/bgruening/docker-galaxy-stable) container inside a Centos7 virtual machine, create galaxy admin user and mount Cern VM file system inside the container.
-This role has been specifically developed to be used in the Laniakea project in order to run specific container with different Cern VM file system.
+This role has been specifically developed to be used in the Laniakea project in order to run specific [Galaxy Docker](https://github.com/bgruening/docker-galaxy-stable) container inside a Centos7 virtual machine, creating Galaxy admin user and mounting specific Cern VM file system.